What payment methods can I use? Can I purchase Spine Essential now and upgrade to Professional later?

 While you can bring your images into Spine and arrange them manually, it is most efficient to use a script

 to automate this work.
-The Photoshop script is the most common, but there are also scripts for Gimp, Illustrator, and others.
+The Photoshop script has the most features, but there are also scripts for Gimp, Illustrator, and others.

 Can I import data from other programs into Spine?